-The West Gate Tunnel is a $5.5 billion toll road which Transurban proposed to the Victorian Labor Government — not to solve the west’s transport problems, but to make big profits.
-It used to be called the Western Distributor, but was renamed the West Gate Tunnel when the government released its new route in April 2017.
-The route includes:
+The West Gate Tunnel is a $6.7 billion tollway which Transurban proposed to the Victorian Labor Government — not to solve the west’s transport problems, but to make big profits.
+Labor signed contracts with Transurban behind closed doors and are ignoring our requests to make them Public.
+The project used to be called the Western Distributor, but was renamed the West Gate Tunnel when the government released its new route in April 2017.

 - Widening of the West Gate Freeway from the Ring Road to Williamstown Road.

-- Twin road tunnels with portals west of Williamstown Road and just south of Footscray Road.
+- A tunnel from west of Williamstown Road to just south of Footscray Road.

 - A bridge over the Maribyrnong River and a freeway above Footscray Road, exiting to City Link, West Melbourne and Wurundjeri Way.